-Some of the options in Display Options window cannot be unchecked as these options are fixed for any design.
-Such options (shown below) have checkboxes grayed-out and are always enabled.
-However you can still change the colors settings of these options.
+Some options in the Layers and Colors window cannot be unchecked, as these options are fixed for any design.
+Such options (shown below) have checkboxes grayed out and are always enabled.
+However, you can still change the colors settings of these options.